practicalli/clojure/docs/clojure-cli/built-in-commands.md

 # Clojure CLI Built-in commands

-`clojure` without any other arguments will run a REPL with a basic terminal prompt.  `clj` is a wrapper for the `clojure` command that uses `rlwrap` to add command history to the basic REPL prompt.
+`clojure` without any other arguments will run a REPL with a basic terminal prompt.  `clj` is a wrapper script for the `clojure` command (`rlwrap` required) to add command history to the basic REPL prompt.

 `clojure -T:deps` to run one of several built-in commands to help work with Clojure CLI projects and libraries.  `clojure --help` list the available commands.